 Researchers also noted the positive sides of social media, especially when it comes to receiving support during tough times.
 “Everyday people from all over the world use Instagram to share their own mental health journey and get support from the community.
 For those struggling with mental health issues, we want them to be able to access support on Instagram when and where they need it,” said Instagram’s head of policy Michelle Napchan in an interview with BBC.

-Geared toward young adults, our addiction facility utilizes the latest clinical practices and state-of-the-art techniques to treat alcohol and substance abuse and co-occurring disorders.
+Geared toward young adult males, our addiction facility utilizes the latest clinical practices and state-of-the-art techniques to treat alcohol and substance abuse and co-occurring disorders.
 At Red Oak Recovery®, we believe in addressing issues in a simultaneous, holistic and integrated fashion.
-To learn more, call 866.457.7590.
+To learn more, call Red Oak Recovery® today at 866.457.7590.